Annual Health Checkup for Lifestyle Diseases (2026 Guide to Early Detection & Prevention)

 Quick Summary:

-• Early detection of symptoms of lifestyle diseases.
+• Early detection of symptoms of many lifestyle diseases.

 • Minimize the costs of long-term care.